Lesser black-backed gull

-The lesser black-backed gull (Larus fuscus) is a large gull that breeds on the Atlantic coasts of Europe.
+The lesser black-backed gull (Larus fuscus) is a large gull that breeds on the Atlantic and Arctic coasts of Europe.
 It is migratory, wintering from the British Isles south to West Africa.
-It has increased dramatically in North America, most common along the east coast.
-Formerly just a winter visitor, many birds are now spotted year-round.
-Some winters they occur in large numbers.
-Even on the west coast, this species has become an annual winter visitor in California with birds reported around most of the state each winter.
-They've even been seen in numbers at the Salton Sea.
+However, it has increased dramatically in North America, especially along the east coast.
+Formerly just a winter visitor to North America, it now occurs in large numbers some winters and birds are recorded year-round.
+However, there is serious concern about decline in many parts of its range.
+The species is on the UK Amber List because the UK is home to 40 per cent of the European population and more than half of these are found at fewer than ten breeding sites.

 Taxonomy

 The lesser black-backed gull was one of the many species originally described by Carl Linnaeus in his 1758 10th edition of Systema Naturae, and it still bears its original name Larus fuscus.
 The scientific name is from Latin.
 Larus appears to have referred to a gull or other large seabird, and fuscus meant black or brown.